jpalanco/awersome-aspm/README.md

 - **Research & Blogs**
   - Wired, Lifewire, and eSecurity Planet offer articles on emerging trends in appsec, ASPM, and supply chain security.

----

-This enriched document aims to bridge traditional application security with the broader challenges of securing the software supply chain.
-By integrating ASPM tools with supply chain transparency and vulnerability management, organizations can build a holistic, resilient security posture from development to deployment.

-Enjoy exploring and leveraging these resources to enhance your security strategy!